project-koku/nise/CONTRIBUTING.rst

 Guide <https://google.github.io/styleguide/pyguide.html />`_.

 We do use automation whenever possible to ensure a basic level of acceptability.
-Pull-requests MUST pass a linter (pylint or flake8) without errors.
+Pull-requests MUST pass a linter (flake8) without errors.
+Linting is performed by pre-commit.

 We do recognize that sometimes linters can get things wrong.
 They are useful tools, but they are not perfect tools.
 Pull-requests SHOULD pass a linter